Cellular Therapeutics Institute

 A team of researchers at the Allegheny Health Network Institute of Cellular Therapeutics is working to reduce those numbers, as they conduct critical research with the hopes that their discoveries will lead to novel, safe, and effective medical breakthroughs.

-The Institute, founded in 2014 and led by world-renowned physician-scientist Massimo Trucco, MD, was created as part of AHN's broad vision to be a regional and national leader in the field of personalized cellular therapies.
+The Institute, founded in 2014 by world-renowned physician-scientist Massimo Trucco, MD, was created as part of AHN's broad vision to be a regional and national leader in the field of personalized cellular therapies.
+Dr. Yong Fan, AHN Cancer Institute, now leads the Institute of Cellular Therapeutics Office at AGH.

 Today, the Institute pursues three major research arms: